The Bankrate promise

 |SBA Community Advantage loans||

-Ultimately, an equipment loan can help your business buy a tangible asset to operate at a higher level.
+Ultimately, the best equipment loan can help your business buy a tangible asset to operate at a higher level.
 And it means you can make that purchase now (and potentially get a big tax deduction this year) rather than waiting to save up.

 Before you take out a commercial equipment loan, make sure your business can repay the set schedule.
 Also, consider any loan fees as you’re budgeting for your loan.